The July 2015 NAFE Meeting swill be from Friday, July 17 – Sunday, July 19, 2015 at the Seattle Bellevue Marriott.

 Forensic Engineering is "the application of the art and science of engineering in matters which are in, or may possibly relate to, the jurisprudence system, inclusive of alternative dispute resolution.“

 If you are interested in learning more about the broad and developing field of forensic engineering, and would like to have the benefits of professional association with the Academy's members, read the Joint NSPE and NAFE statement.
-Better yet, contact us.
+Better yet, apply for membership.

 The various credentials for Engineers and Allied Professionals and the continued increase in the number of such credentials create confusion for practitioners and consumers alike.
 Many have recognized that this confusion compromises the effectiveness of these credentials.
 Some of the confusion is due to lack of understanding about credentials, their benefits and limitations, and credentialing terminology.
 To address these needs, the Council of Engineering and Scientific Specialty Boards (CESB) and the National Society of Professional Engineers (NSPE) have collaborated to prepare this tutorial on credentials for engineers and allied professionals.